-Monies raised by a PTA are generally used to fund resources or experiences that enhance pupils' education and enjoyment.
-These may vary in specifics from constitution to constitution, with some PTAs more willing to buy the necessities and some sticking to the 'cherry on top' goods, but whatever the criteria, how do you agree how to spend the money?
+The money a PTA raises is usually used to fund resources or experiences that enrich pupils' education, but this year's requests may differ as schools have other priorities.
+PTA funds might be also be scarce after a year of cancelled events.
+Whatever the request, how do you agree how to spend the money?
 We have the answers to all your questions, from how to gather suggestions to who needs to approve them before the money is spent.
-So, wonder no more and get spending!

 Your constitution is key

 Every PTA should have a constitution in place.
 It acts as a guidance document and should state the aims of your association.
 Most PTAs have two key objectives: to provide resources or experiences which enhance the educational experience of pupils and to cultivate relationships between school staff, parents and the wider community.

 Having a detailed constitution can be a great benefit should any disagreements arise between school staff and the PTA committee.
 If your constitution was drawn up a while ago, it may be worth reviewing it.
 If your association is a registered charity, you should consider how you can best meet your core charitable purposes.

 Is the money the school's or PTA's to spend?